ssatguru/BabylonJS-EditControl/README.md

 * Scale size of control
 * undo, redo

-For a demo of stable version, head on over to <a href="https://ssatguru.github.io/BabylonJS-EditControl/demo?stable" target="_blank"> https://ssatguru.github.io/BabylonJS-EditControl/demo?stable </a>
+For a demo, head on over to <a href="https://ssatguru.github.io/BabylonJS-EditControl-Samples/demo/Demo.html" target="_blank"> https://ssatguru.github.io/BabylonJS-EditControl-Samples/demo/Demo.html </a>

-For preview of the latest see <a href="https://ssatguru.github.io/BabylonJS-EditControl/demo" target="_blank"> https://ssatguru.github.io/BabylonJS-EditControl/demo </a>

 For a list of know issues, shortcomings and planned enhancements see <a href="https://github.com/ssatguru/BabylonJS-EditControl/issues" target="_blank"> https://github.com/ssatguru/BabylonJS-EditControl/issues  </a>